jepperson2/HElib_QRS_DETECTION/README.md

 ## 5. Documentation
 - This readme file
 - Comments in the source code, especially in _QRS_DETECTION.cpp_
+- A link to my written thesis to come, once I finish writing it :)

 ## 6. Abstract (Draft) ##